A home's assessed value and its market value may differ by tens of thousands of dollars, sometimes creating financial surprises.

 Is the assessment the same as an appraisal?

-No, these are completely different processes.
-A property assessment comes from a government tax assessor for taxation purposes, while an appraisal is performed by a licensed professional appraiser to determine market value for mortgage lending, refinancing, or sales.
+No, these are different processes.
+A property assessment comes from a government tax assessor for taxation purposes, while an appraisal is performed by a licensed professional appraiser to find the market value for mortgage lending, refinancing, or a cash sale.

 Do market value and assessed value influence each other?